shivannis/xandr-docs-public/xandr-docs/articles/invest/partner-fees.md

 ---
-Title : Partner Fees
-Description : If you need to reserve a portion of your budget for third-party costs--costs owed to parties other than the publisher--you can define this information with partner fees.
-Fees can be tracked on a CPM, cost
+title : Microsoft Invest - Partner Fees description : Learn how if you need to reserve a portion of your budget for third-party costs you can define it with partner fees.
 ---

-# Partner Fees
+# Partner fees in Microsoft Invest

 If you need to reserve a portion of your budget for third-party costs--costs owed to parties other than the publisher--you can define